mayer79/effectplots/README.md

 - You can switch between {ggplot2}/{patchwork} plots and interactive {plotly} plots.
 - The implementation is optimized for large data using {collapse}.
 - Most models (including DALEX explainers and meta-learners such as Tidymodels) work out-of-the box.
 If not, a tailored prediction function can be specified.
-- Case weights are supported via the argument `w`.
 - Binning of numeric features is done by the same options as `stats::hist()`.
 Additionally, outliers are capped (not removed) at +-2 IQR from the quartiles by default.
+- As additional statistics, per-bin counts/weights are calculated, and also standard deviations of observed y, predictions, and residuals.
+- Case weights are supported via the argument `w`.

 ## Installation